kerminator-dev/Transitions/README.md

 - The main nuance is the inability of Windows Forms technology to quickly render controls, which is noticeable when using the library.
 At a high frame rate, the elements do not have time to be drawn.
 - Transition processing is based on CPU only!
 For a better experience, the transitions should be handled by the GPU.
-- You cannot call callback methods through another thread
+- You cannot work with controls through another thread